Mqhele-dot/gaia-ai-agent/README.md

-# gaia-ai-agent
+# Gaia Project
-Self-evolving AI agent for economic and environmental tech
+Autonomous agent that scrapes, learns, and evolves technology.